All our Banaue tours are on a "seat-in-van" basis, with a Minimum

 These days, many of them are now working as local guides for Rice Terraces Banaue and in other Tourism related occupations.

-RTB accepts all major credit cards.An additional charge of 5% applies which
+RTB accepts all major credit cards.A charge of 5% applies to cover our bank costs.

 See more payment options here.